 The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with most people traditionally having a score of 600.
-In recent years, however, some people have seen their score lowered because of underemployment, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the factors in determining your FICO score include:
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get credit.
+Some of the factors in summing up your FICO score are:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 740 to get a acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid over time could be more than double that of someone with a higher credit score.
+Lenders want to make sure that allowing you a loan isn't a risk for them.
+Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+You'll need a score of at least 740 to get a satisfactory interest rate.
+You can get approved for a mortgage loan with a lower score, but the interest paid in the long run could be more than double the amount of an individual with a superior FICO score.

-We're used to working with all tiers of FICO scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Improving your FICO score is the best way to ease into purchasing a home.
+Call us at 860-444-9070 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
+You want a stronger score, but how do you get it?
 Building your FICO score takes time.
-It can be rare to make a large-scale change in your credit score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these tips:

-- Even out your debt.
+- Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is at the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the majority of your debt sitting on one card.
+But, you want to avoid of having one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at an even balance than to have the majority of your debt sitting on one card.

-- Apply for service station cards or department store credit.
-For those who have no credit or low credit, retail credit cards and gas credit cards are ways to get credit, increase your credit limits and keep up your payments, which will raise your credit.
-You should always avoid keeping a large balance for more than a couple of billing cycles because these types of cards traditionally have a surprisingly high interest rate.
+- Apply for gas cards or department store credit.
+For those who have no credit or low credit, chain store credit cards and gas credit cards are ways to start your credit history, increase your spending limits and stay on top of your payments, which will raise your credit.
+You must always beware of keeping a large balance for more than a couple of billing cycles because these types of cards traditionally have a higher interest rate.

 - Use your credit.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
-But, pay them off in one or two payments.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+But, be sure to pay them off in no more than two or three payments.

-Knowing the ways you can raise your FICO score, you're one step closer to becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
-With the help of The Allan Agency L.L.C., the loan process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of The Allan Agency L.L.C., the loan process is sure to go more smoothly so you, too, can become a homeowner.